American: refers to people who are native or citizen of the United States.

 Chicano: a slang word that refers to people of Mexican decent but born and raised in America.

-I am not “American enough” for the white American’s because I am brown and have Latino features.
+I am not “American enough” for the white Americans because I am brown and have Latino features.
 My little Mexican mom cooks mostly Mexican dishes and I had a Quinceanera.
-Shouldn’t be a problem right, I have my group to belong to, the Latinos.
-Only you see I am not quite “Latino enough” for them.
-I don’t speak Spanish, like really, I know less than a lot of white Americans.
+Shouldn’t be a problem right?
+I have my group to belong to: the Latinos.
+However, you see, I am not quite “Latino enough” for them.
+I don’t speak Spanish (like really, I know less than a lot of white Americans).
 I don’t listen to Spanish music or watch novellas.
-Ok fine at least there is still the Chicanos, right?
-They are the group that technically describes me the best anyways, Mexican decent but born in America.
-Wrong, I am not a “real” Mexican because I act “too white”, whatever that means.
-From what I’ve gathered “act white” means I speak well and enjoy me some Justin Timberlake.
-So where does a brown, taco loving, well spoken, Justin Timberlake fan belong?
+Okay fine, at least there is still the Chicanos, right?
+They are the group that technically describes me the best anyway – Mexican descent but born in America.
+Wrong!
+I am not a “real” Mexican because I act “too white”, whatever that means.
+From what I’ve gathered, “act white” means I speak well and enjoy me some Justin Timberlake.
+So where does a brown, taco-loving, well-spoken, Justin Timberlake fan belong?

 I hate that I let this person shame me.
 I hate it even more that she did it to my mom.
 My mom’s first language was Spanish and she learned English when she entered the school system.
 She tells me stories about her English teacher and how mean she was about my mom and her sisters having an accent.
-Eventually English became her primary language and she wasn’t speaking Spanish as much once her parents had passed.
+Eventually, English became her primary language and she didn’t speak Spanish as much once her parents had passed.
 She lost a lot of it and now has an American accent when she speaks it.
 She’s a Spanish speaking Latina but she’s still not good enough because her Spanish isn’t perfect.
 Why would I even want to attempt to speak it knowing her experiences?
 Just so someone can mock the way I speak it?

-I don’t speak Spanish, along with that a lot of my culture has been lost over recent generations in many other ways.
+I don’t speak Spanish.
+Along with that, a lot of my culture has been lost over recent generations in many other ways.
 My kids are half white but I hope to raise them to be proud of their Mexican side.
 Even though a lot of our culture has been lost, I am still proud of my roots.
 I am allowed to be a proud Latina.
 I know that now and I am happy I was finally able to find acceptance within.

 I am an American.
 I am a Latina.
 I am proud to be an American born Latina and I refuse to let hate win!